-In previous years, Council's infrastructure backlog represented the cost to bring assets in a poor and failed condition up to a new standard being condition1.
-In 2016/2017 Council reported a total cost of \$27,565 million to bring all infrastructure assets to a satisfactory standard being condition 3 (CTS).
-This is significantly lower than infrastructure backlog amount of \$165,170 million reported in 2013/14.
-The reduction in the total estimate of CTS is primarily due to the introduction of improved asset condition through a substantial capital renewal program and revaluation information.
+In previous years, Council's infrastructure backlog represented the cost to bring assets in a poor and failed condition up to a new standard being condition 1.

+In 2017/2018 Council reported a total cost of \$20 million to bring all infrastructure assets to a satisfactory standard being condition 3 (CTS).
+This is significantly lower than infrastructure backlog amount of \$165,170 million reported in 2013/2014.
+The reduction in the total estimate of CTS is primarily due to improved asset condition through substantial capital renewal program and revaluation information.